Raghavvram/pfSense-related/firewall_tab.md

 7. **Scrub**: Configure advanced packet scrubbing settings, such as reassembly of fragmented packets for security purposes.

 Each option under the **Firewall** menu provides tools to customize and secure your network effectively.
-If you'd like detailed instructions or examples for configuring any of these features, just let me know!